 HomePlugAV [1, 2] is a power-line communication standard for broadband data transmission inside home and building networks.
-HomePlugAV supports the following association models [11]:
+HomePlugAV supports the following association models [13]:

 - 1. Simple connect mode utilizes timing when associating new devices.
 The end-user initiates short time periods by pressing button in a control device.
-During this time, the user switches power to new device, which connects to a controller device and requests symmetric network encryption keys.
-This key is protected with a temporary key, which is a hash from a nonce that the new device sent.
+During this time, the user switches power to new device, which connects to a controller device and requests network membership keys.
+This key is protected with a temporary encryption key, which is a hash from a nonce that the new device sent.
+Network membership keys are used to protect network encryption keys, which are common for all parties in the network and which the control device distributes periodically to devices.
 When a device is started, it may connect to a wrong subnetwork in powerline network.
 The user notices this, when a device does not work as expected, and must retry. - 2.
 Secure mode requires the user to type 12 alpha numeric characters.
-Each device has an own unique identification number, which is typically printed to the label in equipment and which the user must manually entry to a control device.
+Each device has its own unique identification number, which is typically printed to the label in equipment and which the user must manually enter to a control device.
 A network membership key is then encrypted using this identifier and broadcasted to the new device.
-A control device distributes network encryption keys periodically to devices with network membership key.
-Devices in the secure mode have an own network encryption keys.
-Hence, e.g. devices connected with simple connect are not in the same network as devices of secure mode. - 3.
-Optional modes enables alternative use of alternative models for distributing the network encryption key between devices.
-For instance, manufacturer's could support the following models: manufacturer keying, where a group of devices have factory installed shared secret, and external keying, where trust is bootstrapped from other layers such as Bluetooth, UWB or Windows Connect Now.
+Alternatively, the user may define and enter network passwords directly into new devices.
+This password is then hashed to get the network encryption key.
+As in the simple connect mode, network membership key is used to protect network encryption keys.
+However, devices connected with simple connect have their own keys and are not in the same network as devices of secure mode.

+3. Optional modes enables alternative use of alternative models for distributing network membership or encryption keys between devices.
+For instance, manufacturer's could support the following models: manufacturer keying, where a group of devices have factory installed shared secret, and external keying, where trust is bootstrapped from other layers such as Bluetooth or Windows Connect Now.